-On this day.
-1975: John Mitchell, the former Attorney General during the Nixon administration, was sentenced to 2 ½ to 8 years in prison for his role in the Watergate scandal.
+Feb.
+21, 1975: John Mitchell, the former attorney general during the Nixon administration, was sentenced to two and a half to eight years in prison for his role in the Watergate scandal.
 Former Nixon White House Chief of Staff H.R.
-Haldeman and presidential counsel John Ehrlichman were also sentenced to 2 ½ to 8 years.
+Haldeman and presidential counsel John Ehrlichman were also sentenced to two and a half to eight years.

 Quote of the day